PayRpc/PayRox-Go-Beyond/HONEST_TECHNICAL_BENEFITS_REPORT.md

 - **Intelligent Automation**: AI-powered contract analysis and deployment optimization
 - **Template Engine**: Pre-built scaffolding for common dApp patterns

-**Best suited for**: Teams building complex, long-lived blockchain applications that need modularity, upgradeability, and deterministic deployment - now with enterprise-grade developer experience.
+**Best suited for**: Teams building complex, large-scale blockchain applications (>20KB) that need modular architecture, safe upgradeability, and deterministic deployment - specifically those that would otherwise require proxy patterns or diamond architectures but want to avoid their limitations.

-**Not recommended for**: Simple applications, gas-sensitive use cases, or teams seeking quick deployment solutions.
+**Not recommended for**: Simple contracts under 20KB, gas-critical applications where 33K overhead matters, or teams seeking quick deployment solutions without architectural benefits.

 **Bottom Line**: PayRox delivers on its core promises around deterministic deployment, modular architecture, and upgrade management.
 The cross-chain universal addressing claim was oversold, but